Devon, Alberta: Member of the Legislative Assembly

+Member of Parliament

 Climate

 Devon boasts a warm-summer humid continental climate (Köppen: Dfb), slightly cooler than Edmonton.
 On average at 3.6 days a year the temperature is above 30 C days above 35 C do not always occur, but on average four years in a decade.
 Days with temperatures below -30 C occur every year on average 8.8 nights.
 In about 58.4% of the days of a year the temperature can reach a value less than or equal to the freezing temperature.
 Frost free will go from the beginning of June until the first week of September, usually.
 It corresponds in average to 96 days.